 It is very difficult to quantify redundancy in normal texts or utterances.
 Tractable forms of predictability are frequency of occurrence of words and N-gram language models [12].
 However, word-frequency effects are partly based on features of the mental lexicon [4][5].
 Therefore, "frequency" and "language" effects can best be studied separately.
-As a first step, this study will be limited to effects that are related to the lexical frequency of words.
+As a first step, this study will be limited to segmental effects that are related to the lexical frequency of words.

 One way speakers can enhance efficiency is by manipulating the prosodic structure of the utterance.
 It has long been known that speakers will place important and unpredictable words in focus.
 Such words tend to get a sentence (pitch) accent and are emphasized considerably [1][10].
-Furthermore, in languages that have lexical stress (e.g., English and Dutch), the stressed syllable tends to be the most informative, i.e., unpredictable, of the word [23].
-Whether there is an effect of lexical frequency in addition to these prosodic enhancements is the question we study in this paper.
+Furthermore, in languages that have lexical stress (e.g., English and Dutch), the stressed syllable tends to be the most informative, i.e., unpredictable, of the word.
+In this study we will address the question whether there is an effect of lexical frequency in addition to these prosodic enhancements [11]

 An important question is to what extent the way articulation is organized and controlled influences the efficiency of speech [1].
 There are suggestions that "assembling" the articulation of words is a time limiting process in speech [22].
 Words whose articulations are retrieved from memory are pronounced faster, and most likely, more reduced than words that have to be assembled "from scratch".
-This could result in differences in the trade-off's that underly efficient speaking.
+This could result in differences in the trade-off relations on which efficient speaking is based.

 Attention has generally been directed at the word-level.
-However, theories of word recognition emphasize that it is an on-going task that works on a phoneme by phoneme basis, possibly without a need for feed-back (top-down processes) [11].
-Often, words are recognized on their first syllable(s) well before all phonemes have been processed [7].
+However, theories of human word recognition [11] emphasize that word recognition is an on-going task that works on a phoneme by phoneme basis.
+Often, words are recognized well before all phonemes have been processed [7].
+Listeners attend more to word beginnings than to word endings.
 In English and Dutch this is reflected in the fact that lexical stress is predominantly on the first syllable of a word [6][7].

 If speech is efficient at the segmental level, we can expect that speakers will emphasize informative segments and deemphasize redundant segments.
-De-emphasis is generally considered to result in acoustic reduction.
+The signature of emphasis is generally considered to be acoustical reduction.
 So speech efficiency at the segmental level can be studied by correlating the importance of a segment with the level of acoustical reduction.

-The effects of acoustic reduction on consonants are less well studied than that of vowels and is also more intricate [17].
+The effects of acoustic reduction on consonants are less well studied than that of vowels and are also more intricate [17].
 Furthermore, phonotactic constraints limit the occurrences of specific consonants and link them to the position in the word.
 These complications and the limited size of the IFAcorpus (50,000 words) would be prohibitive.
 Therefore, we decided to limit the current study to vowels and leave consonants to a follow-up study.
 As the schwa is a completely assimilated vowel [15], acoustic reduction is not defined for the schwa.
 Therefore, we excluded the schwa and used only full vowels.
 As unstressed syllables in Dutch are generally pronounced with full vowels this still leaves us with enough vowel tokens to do this study.